jepstein-eagle/adaptable/packages/adaptable-ng-aggrid/README.md

 import "@adaptabletools/adaptable-angular-aggrid/themes/dark.css"
 ```

-To find out how to your write your custom themes, provide custom icons - and about AdapTable styling generally - please read the [Adaptable Theming and Styling Guide](../../packages/adaptable/adaptable-theming-guide.md)
+To find out how to your write your custom themes, provide custom icons - and about AdapTable styling generally - please read the [Adaptable Theming and Styling Guide](../../packages/adaptable/readme/adaptable-theming-guide.md)

+## Adaptable State

+AdapTable will manage the persistence of all Adaptable (ie. User) State.
+This takes 2 forms:

+- **Predefined Config** - State created at design-time and given to AdapTable so that at first-time use of the application, the user has everything he or she needs to get started.

+- **State Management** - Ensuring that all changes made by the user at run-time are saved and persisted to an appropriate location so they are available the next time the system runs.

+For more information please read the [Adaptable State Guide](../../packages/adaptable/readme/adaptable-state-guide.md)

 ## Demo